-The Tsurgeon program (Levy and Andrew 2006) is a software tool for manipulating bracketed (Penn) style trees.
-The tool is available from http://nlp.stanford.edu/software/tregex.shtml.
-It works by taking trees specified with round bracketed notation as input, and with each input tree it tries to match one or more Tregex patterns to the tree, and for each successful pattern match it continues to apply surgical actions to the tree until the activating match no longer holds true.
-After all pairings of a Tregex pattern with Tsurgeon actions have been applied to each input tree, resulting trees are printed.
+Tsurgeon (Levy and Andrew 2006) is a software tool for changing bracketed (Penn) style trees.
+It follows directions of a program written as a series of pairings of a Tregex pattern for matching tree structure with tree editing Tsurgeon action(s).
+It works by taking trees specified with round bracketed notation as input.
+With each input tree, it tries to match Tregex patterns to the tree.
+For each successful pattern match, it applies editing actions until the activating match no longer holds true.
+Resulting trees are printed as a final output after all pattern and action pairings have been applied in turn to each input tree.

-When Tsurgeon runs your script, it will read in each tree of the input, one after the other.
+When Tsurgeon runs your program, it will read in each tree of the input, one after the other.
 Each time it reads in a tree, it will see if your Tregex pattern finds a match.
 If it does, then it will keep performing the Tsurgeon action(s) for the active Tregex pattern, stopping only when the Tregex pattern no longer matches.
 You can define as many pairings of a Tregex pattern with Tsurgeon action(s) as you like.
-If more than one pairing occurs, each pairing is performed in the order they appear in your script.
+If more than one pairing occurs, each pairing is performed in the order they appear in your program.
 So Tsurgeon is, in effect, three nested loops: from the input go over the trees; for each tree go over the patterns and, if a Tregex pattern matches, keep going over the Tsurgeon action(s), until there is no longer a match for the Tregex pattern.

 See section 4 for details about Tregex patterns.
 Here it is enough to know that (1) finds trees when there is a node such that it: